 When a Chamulan relative becomes sick, their loved ones approach a curandero, a local medicine man.
-This curandero, is gifted with the ability to diagnose a person’s illness by the rhythms of their pulse.
+This curandero is gifted with the ability to diagnose a person’s illness by the rhythms of their pulse.

 If something is found to be wrong, be it physical, mental or spiritual (even a curse of the evil-eye), the relatives are told to meet him at the church of Chamula the following day with a shopping list of medicinal items.

 The curandero, so close to the illness, is also at risk of contracting it.
 As a preventative measure, he drinks.
 Copiously.
 And then he quite literally burps out the sickness.

-In an ingenious, brazen and possibly immoral attack of marketing, Coca Cola Company infiltrated this traditional community’s spiritual practices by convincing locals that their fizzy drink was far more suited to the cause of burping than the traditional beverages.
+In an ingenious, brazen, and possibly immoral attack of marketing, Coca-Cola Company infiltrated this traditional community’s spiritual practices by convincing locals that their fizzy drink was far more suited to the cause of burping than the traditional beverages.

-I took one last look around me, trying to imprint the details of this place irrascibly into my memories.
+I took one last look around me, trying to imprint the details of this place on my mind.
 The locals hummed conversations, their rustic faces lit up by dancing candlelight.